1. Home

 CAP Encourages Laboratories to Meet Accessibility Standards

-Disabled people make up the largest minority group in the United States, at an estimated 27% of the US adult population.
+Disabled people make up the largest minority group in the United States, at around 15% of the US adult population.
 However, only about 3% of physicians practicing in the US self-identify as having a disability.

 Many medical specialties are working to make the field more accessible for those with disabilities.
 The Americans with Disabilities Act (ADA) provides a set of building-design regulations to assist with an array of impairments, including mobility, motor control, vision, hearing, and much more.
 These recommendations are laid out in the Guide to the ADA Standards